How to use OAuth2 SAML Bearer Assertion in SAP Cloud Integration connecting with SAP SuccessFactors SFAPI (SOAP)

 - Client Key: use the copied valued of the API Key we saw in steps earlier

-- Token Service URL: in my sample the value for DC4 salesdemo URL is = https://apisalesdemo4.successfactors.com/oauth/token
+- Token Service URL: in the sample we used the DC4 salesdemo API URL + oauth/token in the end, sample = https://apisalesdemo4.successfactors.com/oauth/token

 - Target System Type: SuccessFactors